dotnet/corefx/README.md

 * **XML**.
 This includes the DOM APIs such as the `XDocument` and `XmlDocument` types, XLinq as well the corresponding XPath extension methods.

+* **Parallel Linq**.
+Parallel LINQ (PLINQ) is a parallel implementation of LINQ to Objects.
+PLINQ implements the full set of LINQ standard query operators as extension methods for the System.Linq namespace and has additional operators for parallel operations.

 More is coming soon.
 Stay tuned!

 [blog post]: http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx